Other Duties As Assigned Or Projects Performed By Employees Are Both Precarious And Advantageous

-When there are slower times in employees operations, most talented employees will enjoy the extra challenge to do a project.
-Which means you can get more production out of them as well as they can add skillsets to their career.
-But, the peter principle of management typically kicks in as the new unplanned project usually yield new operational responsbilities.
-This adding of more other duties, projects, or promotions will be a vicious cycle until the performance level drops.
+When times are slow in employee operations, most talented employees will enjoy the extra challenge of another project.
+Which means you can get more production out of your staff, and they can add skill sets to their career.
+However, the peter principle of management typically kicks in, which states that people within hierarchical organizations tend to get promoted to a “level of incompetence” beyond their optimum skill set.
+As staff take on the new, unplanned project yields new operational responsibilities.
+Now, in addition to their duties, projects, or promotions they find themselves caught in a vicious cycle.
+One that will perpetuate until their performance level drops.

-Typically, to get them back on track, coaching, covering, consulting, or even get-well plans are required.
-Also, during this phase, if not addressed, when career growth is stymied as either bored or overwhelmed, they want to retain with minimal effort, while just enough to retain employment and to have time to surf for future jobs on the web.
+Typically, to get your staff back on track, you require coaching, covering, consulting, and even get-well plans.
+Also, when career growth is stymied as either be boring or overwhelming, these mindsets also require addressing.
+The goal being to retain employment and to be able to search for future jobs.

-So if the staff is not familiar with these other duties or projects, they will most definitely slip, cost more, done with lowest quality, or requested scope.
-So, you have four options – coach more, invest in consulting, put on get-well plan, or let go due to underperformance – or the fifth no action and let those duties and project objectives slip.
+So if the staff is not familiar with these other duties or projects, they will most definitely slip on meeting project requirements.
+They would consequently cost more, and/or will perform their duties with the lowest quality, or requested scope, as possible.
+So, you have four options – 1) Coach more, 2) Invest in consulting, 3) Create a get-well plan, or 4) Let employees go due to under-performance.
+And the fifth option, which is taking no action and letting those duties and project objectives slip.

-If this is staff you want to retain, then get well or coaching can help, but if you have near-term project objectives, the only other option is adding consultants.
-You may have internal folks who can be that, but many times, they are also under duress with their own scope.
-This means introducing consultants.
-Possibly, the solution is a new hire for a new permanent position, but the perception will be for the first 90 days, this person is an “outside” consultant.
+If these are the staff you want to retain, then the get-well plan or coaching can help.
+However, if you have near-term project objectives, the only effective option is adding consultants.
+You may have internal folks who can be your consultants.
+Unfortunately, many times, they are also under duress due to their own scope.
+This means introducing consultants is a must.
+Now, another possible solution is a new hire for a permanent position.
+However, the position will begin as a temporary post for the first 90 days, this person is an “outside” consultant.

 Avoiding The Bobs

 Employees have had many bad experiences working with consultants.
-Sure, many good ones as well, and a lot of times they are re-hired or even converted.
-All in all, though, it is less the consultant or more the way the consultant was brought in.
+Sure, there are many good experiences as well, and a lot of times you rehire or even convert employees.
+All in all though, the bad experiences are less the fault of the consultant.
+It is actually more the way the organization brings them in.

-Or water cooler chatter, “Why do I need these guys, they costs twice as much, and I have to train them”.
-There was never clear definition of measures for the staff to get the project done, so if they didn’t, on what would trigger additional help
+- Or water cooler chatter, “Why do I need these guys, they costs twice as much, and I have to train them”.
+They never clearly defined measures for the staff to complete the project.
+In other words, if they didn’t, on what would trigger additional help

-Point being, we all have had bad experiences with consultants just like we have experiences with peer employees.
-The different of course is one is part of the plan most the time, and the other is a remediation when the plan has gaps.
+Point being, we all have had bad experiences with consultants just like we have with our own employees.
+The difference, of course, is one is part of the plan most the time.
+The other is a remediation when the plan has gaps.

-The best way is when you hire, promote, or give them a project, you budget this upfront knowing their gaps.
-But, sometimes you may want to see what the employee is made of first, or the complexity of the task/project was unknown.
-Bringing in consultants unplanned can tend to introduce cultural issues, and creates various turbulence if not brought in right.
-You still need to either start your project right or get your project back on track, and outside consulting can do just that, assuming, on a separate topic, the project is scoped right, vetted right, priced mutually well, and is clearly defined for delivery and transition.
+The best way is when you hire, promote, or give them a project, you bring forth the budget this upfront knowing their limits.
+But, sometimes you may want to see what the employee can do first.
+Bringing in consultants unplanned can tend to introduce cultural issues, and creates various turbulence if not brought in correctly.
+You still need to either start your project right or get it back on track.
+Outside consulting does just that, assuming you scoped the project correctly.
+Also, correctly vetted, mutually priced well, and clearly defined for delivery and transition.

 Also, the level of consultant you bring in will change the types of possible reaction: